fedoranimus/todoist-api/source/includes/_miscellaneous.md

 Parameter | Description
 --------- | -----------
-token | The user's token (received on login).
+token | The user's token received on login (a string hash value).

 ### Optional parameters

 Parameter | Description
 --------- | -----------
-path | The path to redirect user's browser (default is "/app"). hash | The hash part of the path to redirect user's browser.
+path | The path to redirect user's browser (a string value, where the default is `/app`). hash | The hash part of the path to redirect user's browser (a string value).

 ## Get productivity stats